game-fuse/gamefusedocs/docs/JS Playcanvas, PixiJS, BabylonJS/friends.md

 GameFuse provides methods to manage friends, including retrieving the list of friends, incoming friend requests, and outgoing friend requests.
 This documentation covers how to use these methods.

+!!! note
+    This feature is not officially supported yet.
+It is in beta and may be subject to change.
+This message will be removed when the feature is completed

 ## Table of Contents
 - [Retrieving Friends](#retrieving-friends)
 - [Retrieving Incoming Friend Requests](#retrieving-incoming-friend-requests)